Passive Acoustic-based Composite Indices for Reef Health Monitoring in Noisy Tropical waters: Composite acoustic index for reef health monitoring

 Low-frequency SPL, while moderately correlated with several of the reef parameters in isolation, adds limited additional predictive value beyond the snap rate in the composite models.
 This suggests some redundancy, but SPL remains informative for specific metrics such as invertebrate cover, likely reflecting complementary vocalizations from reef fishes.
 Furthermore, it is likely that the low-frequency SPL may help with prediction of additional aspects of reef health not considered here.

 The ACI does not contribute much to predicting the variability in most reef parameters (p-value of the ACI coefficient for coral size is borderline at $0.041)$, but it is most predictive for coral richness.
 This underscores that ACI is an indicator of diversity rather than volume, and thus more suitable to predict the variation in richness, though it is less correlated with and not helpful for predicting other reef parameters.
-This likely also indicates the increased acoustic diversity arising from the diversity of fishes that result from increased coral richness at any time.
+This likely also indicates the increased acoustic diversity arising from the fish diversity as a result of increased coral richness.
 This shows the utility of this index in providing complementary information on the diversity in reef species.

-For spatial variation (Table~\ref{tab:multilinearspatial}), similar patterns are observed as seen for the temporal variation, with similar estimates of the coefficients for each of the acoustic indices also.
-The correlations are generally weaker or not statistically significant (with generally lower p-values also), particularly for coral size and cover—likely due to the limited spatial dataset.
+For spatial variation (Table~\ref{tab:multilinearspatial}), similar patterns are observed as the temporal variation, with similar estimates of the coefficients for each of the acoustic indices also.
+The correlations are generally weaker or not statistically significant (with generally lower p-values also), particularly for coral size and cover, likely due to the limited spatial dataset.
 Nevertheless, strong spatial correlations are observed for composite indices of live coral richness and total algal cover.